-$M{J^{N}(P,1)}(x)$ {or $M{J^{N}(L,1)}(y)$ } would be interpreted as Palestine's (or Israel's) degree of satisfaction with the negotiated settlement.
-Following Plessner's argument again, it is PLO leadership's ultimate objective to see the end of an independent Jewish state of Israel and if that be the case then of course there will always be an unbridgeable incongruence between $M{J^{N}(P,1)}(x)$ and $M{J^{N}(L,1)}(y)$ because of mutually inconsistent evaluative judgment spaces between the two parties to the conflict.
+$M{JN(P, t)}(x)$ {or $M{JN(I, t)}(y)$ } would be interpreted as Palestine's (or Israel's) degree of satisfaction with the negotiated settlement.
+Following Plessner's argument again, it is PLO leadership's ultimate objective to see the end of an independent Jewish state of Israel and if that be the case then of course there will always be an unbridgeable incongruence between $M{JN(P, t)}(x)$ and $M{JN(I, t)}(y)$ because of mutually inconsistent evaluative judgment spaces between the two parties to the conflict.
 Therefore, for any form of negotiation to have a positive result the first and foremost requirement would be to make the evaluative judgment spaces consistent.
 Because unless the evaluative judgment spaces are consistent, the negotiation space will degenerate into a null set at the very onset of the bargaining process thereby pre-empting any equilibrium solution different from the status quo.
 However, by its very definition, since these spaces are not crisp, they are malleable to some extent (Reiter, 1980).
-That is, even while retaining their core forms, subtle changes could be induced to make these spaces workably consistent.
-Then the aim of the mediator should to make the parties redefine their primary objectives without necessarily feeling that such redefinition itself means a concession.
+That is, even while retaining their core forms, subtle changes could be induced to make the parties redefine their primary objectives without necessarily feeling that such redefinition itself means a concession.
 When this required redefinition of primary objectives has been achieved can the evaluative judgment spaces generate a negotiation space that will not become null ab initio.
 However, there is also an indeterminate aspect to any process of mediated bilateral dialogues between the two parties due to the catalyzation effect brought about by the subjective utility preferences of the mediator (or mediators).